Southsea Lifeboat Station: History

 The lifeboat was taken in procession from Portsmouth Naval Dockyard to the new lifeboat house on 5 June 1886, followed by a large crowd, representatives of HMS Minotaur, and accompanied by the band of the Royal Marine Artillery.

 At 07:00 on 3 March 1897, having been alerted by rockets sent up by the Warner Lightship, the Southsea lifeboat Heyland was launched to the aid of the ketch Fox of Cowes, bound for the Isle of Wight with a cargo of stoneware pipes.
 In gale-force conditions, the lifeboat arrived just in time to rescue the crew of two, before the vessel sank.
 The steam-tug Dromedary was despatched from Portsmouth to tow the lifeboat back to port.

 At 17:50 on 13 January 1899, Heyland was launched into a WSW gale, to the aid of the ketch Queen of the Fleet of Portsmouth, on passage from Plymouth to Leith with a cargo of china clay.
 With her sails blown away, and leaking badly, lifeboat crew were requested to go aboard and assist with the pumps.
 A tug-boat was summoned, and the vessel was towed in to Camber Dock at 22:45.

 In 1908, now 22-years-old, the Heyland was withdrawn, and sold from service.
 A relief lifeboat, believed to be the 37-foot 2in Quiver No.1 (ON 265) (Reserve No. 3A) was placed at Southsea.
 The lifeboat had been funded from donations from the weekly magazine The Quiver.

 The RNLI received a legacy of £900 from the late Mr Richard Crawley of Southampton in 1904.
 The gift was used to provide a new lifeboat for Southsea.
 The 37-foot lifeboat Richard Crawley (ON 596) was placed at Southsea in 1910.

 Southsea Lifeboat Station was closed in 1918.
 No records can be found of any service by the Richard Crawley at Southsea.
 The RNLI decided that the area would be adequately covered by the stations at to the east, and at on the Isle of Wight.
 A motor-powered lifeboat had been proposed for Bembridge, and the 40-foot lifeboat Langham (ON 676) was subsequently placed on service there in 1922.
 The boathouse was sold to the council for £250, and later used as a tearoom, but nothing now remains.
 The lifeboat on station at the time, Richard Crawley (ON 596), was placed into the relief fleet, before serving at between 1920 and 1936.

+Roll of honour

+In memory of those lost whilst serving Southsea lifeboat.